noorsroor/CSS-Exersice/README.md

 # CSS-Exersice
 Welcome to the **CSS-Exercise**!
-This repository contains various HTML and CSS files designed to help you practice CSS styling and improve front-end web development skills.
+This repository contains various HTML and CSS files designed to practice in CSS styling and improve front-end web development skills.

 ---